 The best place to buy timber from is a specialist such as British Hardwoods or UK Oak Doors.
-These companies specialize in making domestic products such as doors, molding’s and flooring out of British timber, and have many years of experience in producing high quality products.
+These companies specialise in making domestic products such as doors, mouldings’ and flooring out of British Timber, and have many years of experience in producing high quality products.

 Caring for Timber

 British made timber products are in high demand because they are so high quality and durable.
 It is important that you take care of your purchase.
 Timber products are great long-term investments and if you look after them properly then they will give you many years of enjoyment.

 When you purchase British made timber products it is likely that the installer or builder will give you some basic care instructions.
 You should, of course, follow their instructions to the letter.
 However, these rules of thumb will help you to look after your wooden product if the installer does not provide you with detailed instructions:

 Firstly, if you paint or varnish a timber floor, wait at least 48 hours before placing furniture.
 This will give the varnish time to dry and set completely so that you do not end up with unsightly marks or dents.

 Fit protective pads to the bottom of the furniture to reduce the chances of the floor being marked.
 If you are using furniture with castors, choose barrel castors over ball castors when a choice is available.
 Use protective matting to prevent damage.